Abhigyan001/Stocks_Info/README.md

 # Stocks_Info
 This project is built using React and Redux and it shows a catalogue of financial values using Stock API.
+It also shows updated market newd of stocks.